 As long as you and your partner are ready to hear each other out and make an effort to resolve the issues, coping with a long-distance relationship won’t be a problem.

 However, suppose you are trying to cope with a long-distance relationship.
 In that case, that’s enough of a reason for you to take some time and reassess your relationship.
 If you are in a healthy relationship, you’d be enjoying it rather than finding a way to cope with it.

 If you’re coping with a long-distance relationship, it means something isn’t working.
-Try to find what isn’t working and together with your partner, you can agree on the best way forward that works for both of you.
+Try to find what isn’t working and together with your partner agree on the best way forward that works for both of you.

 Frequently Asked Questions

 How can I cope with a long-distance relationship?

 For you to cope with the long-distance relationship, you should understand why your relationship brings you suffering instead of joy.
 When you know what’s not working, you can share it with your long-distance partner and together find a solution to these problems.